urbanwildlifeinstitute/UWIN_tutorials/enhancing_maps/enhancing_maps.md

-# UWIN Tutorial: Enhancing maps with Open Street Map Data
+# UWIN Tutorial: Enhancing maps with OpenStreetMap Data
 *Created by Kim Rivera and Tiziana Gelmi-Candusso - last updated December 2024*

 This tutorial is aimed at those interested in (1) advancing their spatial mapping skills and (2) integrating OpenStreetMap data to enhance exisiting spatial datasets.